 Massachusetts Renter Risk Considerations

-Below are the risks specific to Massachusetts and considerations for renters seeking additional coverage:
+Here are the risks specific to Massachusetts and considerations for renters seeking additional coverage:

-- Weather risks: Massachusetts faces a high risk of earthquake, hurricane and winter storm damage in certain locations.
+- Weather risks: Massachusetts has a high risk of earthquake, hurricane and winter storm damage in certain locations.
 Standard coverage may not protect against these threats in high-risk areas, requiring a separate purchase of additional coverage.

 - Pet ownership: Depending on your pet, consider pet liability coverage.
 Check how different providers handle pet coverage and whether it's included in standard policies.